NathanStrutz/Write-LESS-CSS-Presentation-Material/Experiments/01 Rhino with Asual/readme.txt

 My first ColdFusion + LESS experiment.
-It uses the Asual LESS Engine project jar and the Rhino js.jar for the javascript engine.
+It uses the Asual LESS Engine project jar and ColdFusion's built-in Rhino jar for the javascript engine.